lelson83/CrI3_Scripts/README.md

 # CrI3_Scripts
 Scripts to calculate ground state and spin excitation of the monolayer of CrI3

+In the above folders, you can find the input files for VAMPIRE Software for atomistic simulations (https://vampire.york.ac.uk/)
+The results were published in the paper: .....

 ExtF_0T_OOP - contains the input files for OOP spin configuration for Heisenberg-BQ-DM and Kitaev models ExtF_0T_OOP_DMI_angle - contains the input files for OOP spin configuration for Heisenberg-BQ-DM model with different DMI vector angle